 PHD student Kaveh Heshmati travelled to Australia for two weeks to discuss his research on occupant comfort in tall buildings with world-leading expert Prof Kenny Kwok at the University of Sydney, Australia.
 Kenny is an international authority on the impact of tall-building vibrations.

-Kaveh is studying for a PHD investigating human ‘acceptability’ of wind induced vibrations in tall buildings using the globally unique VSimulators facilities, which are designed to simulate realistically wind-induced vibrations in tall buildings.
-His research will use the VSimulators facility at the University of Bath.
+Kaveh is studying for a PhD investigating human ‘acceptability’ of wind induced vibrations in tall buildings using the globally unique VSimulators facilities, which are designed to simulate realistically wind-induced vibrations in tall buildings.
+His research will use the VSimulator facility at the University of Bath.

 While at the University of Sydney, Kaveh also visited the Human Factors Research Lab at the School of Psychology where Associate Professor Hamish MacDougall showed him the facilities, including the spacecraft simulator, aeroplane simulator and virtual reality equipment.
 The spacecraft simulator is a collaborative project between the University of Sydney and NASA, where astronauts are tested and exposed to six degrees of freedom motion.